xavier-tobin/PatternAnnotatedString/README.md

 > [!TIP]
 > If you need to render inline content using, say, data fetched from an API, you can generate your
 > pattern annotation in the Composable, but make sure to use `remember` with a key, such as in the
-> search highlighting example to avoid rebuilding the pattern on every recomposition.
+> search highlighting example, to avoid rebuilding the pattern on every recomposition.

 ## Basic paragraph styling